crisslokman/arch/README.md

 - to push changes made locally | https://zapier.com/blog/how-to-push-to-github/

+## x11vnc
+its a good program if you ever want to acces pc remotly and see the screen . not only the terminal . like an SSH connection.

 ## notes for my self
 the `u.sh` file is to update the repo without typing the commands each time . just run the command when you finish. iknow it not good but it works .
 > you can add it as an alias in bashrc file as followes :